nmortari/nxospoap/README.md

 This script adds additional functionality and updated commands for NX-OS.

 ## Supported Functionality:
-- Allow a single upgrade from a specified version to a specified version
+- Allow a single upgrade from a specific version to a specific version.
-- Allow a single upgrade from any version to a specified version
+- Allow a single upgrade from any version to a specific version.
-- Allow a multi-stage upgrade from a specific version or version(s) to a specific version
+- Allow a multi-stage upgrade from a specific version or version(s) to a specific version.
-- Allow a multi-stage upgrade from any version to a specified version
+- Allow a multi-stage upgrade from any version to a specific version.
-- Allow downgrades from any version to a specific version
+- Allow downgrades from any version to a specific version.

 ## Requirements:
 The following items are required for the POAP process:
-- A Cisco Nexus switch running NX-OS version 7.0(3)I3(1) or higher
+- A Cisco Nexus switch running NX-OS version 7.0(3)I3(1) or higher.
-- A file server that can support one of the following transfer protocols: SCP, FTP, SFTP, HTTP, HTTPS, TFTP
+- A file server that can support one of the following transfer protocols: SCP, FTP, SFTP, HTTP, HTTPS, TFTP.
-- The NX-OS image file (or multiple image files) required to perform the ugprade
+- The NX-OS image file (or multiple image files) required to perform the ugprade.
-- A configuration file for your POAP switch (or POAP switches) to load
+- A configuration file for your POAP switch (or POAP switches) to load.
+- This Python script to execute the POAP process.

 ## Instructions For Use:
 1. Input values for the options near the top of the script